Protesters chant as Trump visits Dayton, El Paso

 “A lot of the time his talk can be very divisive, and that’s the last thing we need in Dayton,” she said.

-Grisham, responding on Twitter from aboard Air Force One, sad it was “genuinely sad” to see the lawmakers “immediately hold such a dishonest press conference in the name of partisan politics.”
+Grisham, responding on Twitter from aboard Air Force One, said it was “genuinely sad” to see the lawmakers “immediately hold such a dishonest press conference in the name of partisan politics.”

 Despite protests in both cities, the White House insisted Trump had received positive receptions.
 One aide tweeted that Trump was a “rock star” at the Dayton hospital.